Ultraviolence (album): Content

 The first song on the album, "Cruel World", is the longest song on the album, clocking in at six minutes and thirty-nine seconds.
 A break-up song, with 70s-style rock guitars and reverb, Del Rey considers this as her favorite track off the album.

-In the title track, "Ultraviolence", Del Rey directly references the Crystals' "He Hit Me (And It Felt Like a Kiss)" in the chorus, which she had also heard a rendition of by Hole.
+In the title track, "Ultraviolence", Del Rey directly references the Crystals's "He Hit Me (And It Felt Like a Kiss)" in the chorus, which she had also heard a rendition of by Hole.
 "Shades of Cool" was described by Consequence of Sound as "a slow and slightly gloomy ballad marked by reverberated guitars, slight atmospherics, and Del Rey's vocals that alternate between a hushed whisper and ephemeral wailing".
 The song consists of "a chiming guitar, slow-burn bass line, and swelling orchestra" which surround Del Rey's vocals.
 Del Rey said that she wrote "Brooklyn Baby" with Lou Reed in mind.
 She was supposed to work with him and flew to New York City to meet him, but he died the day she arrived.
-He is referenced in the line "And my boyfriend's in a band/He plays guitar while I sing Lou Reed".
+He is referenced in the line "Well, my boyfriend's in a band/He plays guitar while I sing Lou Reed".

 "West Coast" is a mid-tempo song with a psychedelic rock and soft rock verse and a surf rock slow-tempo chorus.
 Musically, its composition is built around reggae drum fills, blues-influenced guitar riffs, and draws influences from indie rock music.

 "Sad Girl" was written about being "the other woman" in an affair.
 Del Rey wrote "Money Power Glory" as a reaction to her rise to fame.
 About writing it, she says, "I was in more of a sardonic mood.
 Like, if all that I was actually going to be allowed to have by the media was money, loads of money, then fuck it...
-What I actually wanted was something quiet and simple: a writer's community and respect".
+What I actually wanted was something quiet and simple: a writer's community and respect."

 "Fucked My Way Up to the Top" was written about an undisclosed female singer who, at first, mocked her for her supposedly unauthentic style, but then "stole and copied it" and became successful with it.
 Asked about the meaning of the song, Del Rey said, "It's commentary, like, 'I know what you think of me', and I'm alluding to that.
 You know, I have slept with a lot of guys in the industry, but none of them helped me get my record deals.
 Which is annoying."